 When Insurance Doesn’t Get It

-Time after time, I would have to suffer eye rolls from nurses when I asked to step on the scale backwards.
-Time after time I would have doctors telling me to lose weight just moments after I told them that I had an eating disorder and wasn’t open to any unsolicited weight related advice.
-Time after time my therapists ignored my eating disorder to focus on my mood and anxiety problems, assuming all the while that my eating disorder was under control.
-Because why wasn’t it?
+Time after time, I suffered eye rolls from nurses when I asked to step on the scale backwards.
+Time after time I had doctors tell me to lose weight just moments after I told them that I had an eating disorder.
+And that I wasn’t open to any unsolicited weight related advice.
+Time after time my therapists ignored my eating disorder to focus on my mood and anxiety problems.
+They assumed, all the while, that my eating disorder was under control.

-Fast forward to my first semester of graduate school: I was in my dream program, studying a subject I was really passionate about in a city that I loved.
-I had an amazing apartment with my friends and literally the cutest cat you have ever seen.
-I thought that I had it all together.
-I was so concentrated on doing well in school that I completely blocked out how incredibly sick I was.
+Fast forward to my first semester of graduate school.
+I was in my dream program.
+I was studying a subject I was really passionate about in a city that I loved.
+With an amazing apartment with friends, and literally the cutest cat you have ever seen, I thought that I had it all together.
+And I was focused on doing well in school.
+As a result, I completely blocked out how incredibly sick I was.

-Right before I was to go back to school my therapist told me that she thought I needed a higher level of care and that there was another facility nearby that was accepting new patients.
+Right before I was to go back to school my therapist told me that she thought I needed a higher level of care.
+There was another facility nearby accepting new patients.
 With angry tears in my eyes, I remember clenching my fists so hard that my nails were digging into my palms.

 I am NOT sick.
 I am just fine!

-While I really did not like that therapist and what she has to say at the time, she was one of the first people to truly recognize how immersed in my disorder I was; how it was tearing my life and my body apart.
+At the time, I really did not like that therapist or what she had to say.
+But she was one of the first people that truly saw me.
+She recognized that I was completely immersed in the disorder.
+And she understood it was tearing my life and my body apart.

 I agreed to go to the higher level of care and admitted the next day.
-While I never wanted to go to this new facility, it was truly the turning point in my recovery and honestly what probably saved my life.
+While I never wanted to go to this new facility, it was truly the turning point in my recovery.
+And honestly, it probably saved my life.

 I Felt Seen

-Suddenly, I was surrounded by people who were informed about life in a larger body; people who looked past my weight and disregarded my BMI to see me for who I truly was and just how deeply I was suffering.
-Never in my life had my struggle been seen as valid or taken as seriously.
-People were worried about me here.
-This was so new to me and there was certainly an adjustment period I had to go through in order to truly believe that these people really cared about me.
+Suddenly, I was surrounded by people who were informed about life in a larger body.
+People who looked past my weight and disregarded my BMI to see me for who I truly was.
+And just how deeply I was suffering.
+My struggle had never been seen as valid.
+It had never been taken seriously before.
+But it was different here.
+They were worried about me.
+This was so new to me.
+There was certainly an adjustment period to go through in order to truly believe that these people really cared about me.
 Unfortunately, I needed more help.

 Blinded By The Numbers

 The crushing news of my insurance’s inability to look past some made up numbers sunk me.
-I was terrified.
-I felt like I had just been handed a death sentence.
+Terrified, I felt like I had just been handed a death sentence.
 And then the program director said something to me that changed my whole perspective:

 “I need you to keep holding on.
 I need you to keep fighting.
 I need to have a world with you in it.”

 My treatment team worked out a schedule that would best help me get back on track with meals and snacks that had been historically challenging for me.
-They ramped up the words of encouragement and praised me for my small victories and were even more excited than I was when I came in with a big win against my eating disorder.
+They ramped up the words of encouragement and praised me for my small victories.
+And they were even more excited than I was when I came in with a big win against my eating disorder.

 Your pain is just as valid.
-Your trauma is just as valid.
+And your trauma is just as valid.
 Your experience with an eating disorder is just as valid.

 And I need you to know that there are some good guys out there fighting the good fight for us.
-They are educating medical professionals, they are advocating for policy change, they are speaking up when our voices are silenced or if it’s too much emotional effort to speak for ourselves.
+They are educating medical professionals, they are advocating for policy change.
+And they are speaking up when our voices are silenced.
+And when it’s too much emotional effort to speak for ourselves.

 They exist.
-I promise you.
-I need you to keep holding on.
-I need you to keep fighting.
-I need to have a world with you in it.
+I promise you, I need you to keep holding on.
+And I need you to keep fighting.
+Because I need to have a world with you in it.
 And yes….
 I’m talking to you.